iAvicenna/PyRacmacs/README.md

     Calling `R RHOME`: /usr/lib/R
 ```

 you are good to go.
+You might need to have r-base version >=4.5 for this to work but the installation might still work fine even if you can't reproduce this output.

 Note that installing other R related packages such as r-base prior to this will result in R RHOME likely pointing to enviroment's bin directory
 and I am not sure how to create such an environment, apart from trying to install r-base afterwards rpy2.